ENV Certificate Program Frequently Asked Questions

 The ENV Senior Colloquium is a series of faculty-led meetings required for all seniors in the ENV Certificate program.
 The Colloquium is a collaborative, informal space for students to share pieces of their senior-thesis work with their peers to receive critical feedback and support from a range of perspectives.

-WHAT IS PEI DISCOVERY DAY?
+WHAT IS HMEI DISCOVERY DAY?

-Discovery Day is an annual poster show organized each May for all seniors in the ENV Certificate program and who have received funding from PEI.
+Discovery Day is an annual poster show organized each May for all seniors in the ENV Certificate program and who have received funding from HMEI.
 Students exhibit their work for peers, faculty and university administrators with attendees.

 HOW MANY FACULTY MEMBERS TEACH ENV COURSES?